 In the Somali region of Ethiopia, camels are traditionally used to transport goods across the hot deserts.
 Through this programme, 21 camels, which can each carry up to 200 books at a time in wooden boxes, reach over 22,000 children in 33 villages.

 Hassen is the man who brings the library to Mahadiya.
 He is one of 33 community volunteers who were trained by Save the Children since 2010 as reading camp facilitators, to help children to learn to read by providing 39,000 supplementary reading books to the 33 villages.

 Mahadiya is sad that she is missing out on school, and talks about the loss of the meal she normally receives there, but loves that she can continue to read because of the camel library and dreams of becoming an engineer.

-South Africa has one of the world´s most progressive legislation protecting LGBTQ rights but for young gay people like Kim the reality is very different.
+South Africa has one of the world´s most progressive legislations protecting LGBTQ rights, but for young gay people like Kim the reality is very different.
 Homophobia and homophobic violence (like corrective rape) is rampant.

-At the Save the Children youth club kim attends in Alexandra Township, she learns about gender roles, harmful gender norms and how to participate and access their rights in society.
-As an active member, Kim have grown her confidence and she is leading workshops in schools on gender issues.
+At the Save the Children youth club Kim attends in Alexandra Township, she learns about gender roles, harmful gender norms, and how to participate and access her rights in society.
+As an active member, Kim has grown her confidence and she is leading workshops in schools on gender issues.